algolia/kubernetes-hands-on/06-deployment/README.md

 $ kubectl edit deployment simple-deployment
 ```

-I would recommend to only use `kubectl apply` as it declarative and your local computer, so you can commit it afterwards.
+I would recommend to only use `kubectl apply` as it is declarative and local to your computer, so you can commit it afterwards.

 What is happening?
 What changed?
 You can use the flag `--watch` to `kubectl`, for example: `kubectl get pod --watch`.